mdjmplugin/mobile-dj-manager/readme.txt

 **New**: Client playlist is powered by AJAX
-**New**: Added Twitter and Facebook share links to the client playlist page **New**: Guest playlist form is now powered by AJAX and displays all entries added by the guest during the current session **New**: Added client playlist notification task to notify clients of guest submissions **New**: Added employee playlist notification task to notify if entries exist **New**: Added fields to enter client address when creating client from events page
+**New**: Added Twitter and Facebook share links to the client playlist page **New**: Guest playlist form is now powered by AJAX and displays all entries added by the guest during the current session **New**: Guests can now remove songs they have entered during their current session **New**: Added client playlist notification task to notify clients of guest submissions **New**: Added employee playlist notification task to notify if entries exist **New**: Added fields to enter client address when creating client from events page